 For an insider look at traditional Fijian architecture, join the Monday 12.00pm tours of local village, Malomalo.
 Historically a Vale ni Vanua would be found in almost every village, but today they are considered a rare privilege.
 Malomalo is one of the only villages in the world with a Vale ni Vanua designed and built exactly the way our Fijian ancestors intended.

 A traditional request will be made to the village headman to ask permission to look around the village.
 Prior to departure, guests will be informed of the cultural protocol when entering a village, and as part of the tour will partake in a kava ceremony, watch a Fijian meke and tour the village.
 The village tour takes about 2 hours.
 Please wear comfortable shoes and bring along your cameras.

-Natadola Bay blends world class golf architecture with dramatic landscapes from rolling pastures through to absolute beachfront.
-With…Discover more
+Natadola Bay blends world-class golf architecture with dramatic landscapes from rolling pastures through to absolute beachfront.
+With the…Discover more

 At InterContinental Fiji Golf Resort & Spa we offer a range of recreation activities for you to enjoy…Discover more

 Overlooking an ocean of unforgettable sunsets join us at dusk at Kama Lounge for the ritual torch lighting…Discover more

 Enjoy your next Fiji family holiday at Natadola Bay with Planet Trekkers, the Resort’s signature Kids Club, designed…Discover more